-By the 1911-1912 winter season, 348 Commonwealth was the home of retired coffee and tea merchant Henry Pickering Smith and his wife, Caroline C. (Pritchard) Smith.
+On February 1, 1911, 348 Commonwealth was purchased from Marcia Parsons by retired coffee and tea merchant Henry Pickering Smith.
+He and his wife, Caroline C. (Pritchard) Smith, made it their home.
 They previously had lived in Brighton.
-He was the assessed owner of 348 Commonwealth from 1911 through 1933 and is shown as the owner on the 1912, 1917, and 1928 Bromley maps.
 They also maintained a home in Rangeley, Maine.

 Their daughter, Rachel Derby Smith, lived with them until her marriage in January of 1930 to Count Friedrich Franz Grote, a landowner in Mecklenburg and later a Nazi SS officer.